Gait training: Two-point gait pattern

-Three-Point Gait Pattern
+Three-point gait pattern

 A three-point gait pattern can be used with patients who are NWB, however requires a much higher energy output and requires the patient to have good balance as well as strong upper limbs.
 A walker or two crutches must be used, as this pattern can not be performed with the use of a single cane.
 For this pattern the AD is advanced first, then the uninjured leg is moved up as the body is supported on the AD.
 The uninjured leg can either be brought up to be level with the AD (swing to) or brought up to be ahead of the AD (swing through).

 There is also a modified three-point gait pattern which can be used with patients who are PWB on their injured leg but full weight bearing (FWB) on their uninjured leg.
 This pattern also requires the use of 2 crutches or a walker, but is slower and more stable than the three-point gait pattern.
 In the modified pattern, the AD is advanced first, followed by the injured leg that has a PWB status, then finally the uninjured leg is moved up.
 Similarly, a four-point gait pattern has also been described.
 Just as in the three-point gait pattern the patient may use a swing to or a swing through pattern.

 Stairs

-Ascending Stairs
+Ascending stairs

 Two crutches or a cane can be used to ascending a flight of stairs.
 Although a walker may also be used, it is not recommended to be used to climb stairs longer than 2 or 3 steps.
 If the patient is using two crutches, then both crutches are held in one hand while the other hand grips the handrail.
 If there is no handrail or if it the two crutches can not be held in one hand, both crutches may be used without use of the handrail, although this method is not recommended for taking more than 2 or 3 steps.
 The order of events goes: uninjured foot, crutches or cane, injured foot.
 This process is repeated until the patient reaches the top of the stairs.

-Descending Stairs
+Descending stairs

 Just as in ascending stairs, two crutches or a cane may be used to descend a flight of stairs, and use of a walker is not recommended for climbing more than 2 or 3 steps.
 Both crutches should be used if the handrail is unstable or if the two crutches are not able to be held securely in one hand.
 The crutches or cane descends to the first step, then is followed by the injured leg, then finally the uninjured leg.
 This process is repeated until the bottom of the stairs is reached.